CaveSpider1212/Minesweeper/README.md

 sfml-system.lib
 sfml-audio.lib
 ```
 10. Compile the program with both the "Debug" and "Release" configurations.
 This is shown in the top of the Visual Studio interface.
+Note that the program won't work yet, as there are a few extra steps.
 11. In the "bin" folder in the SFML folder, copy the files shown below:
 ```
 sfml-audio-d-3.dll